Understanding search intent helps B2B eCommerce sites deliver relevant results, reduce bounces, and convert visitors into buyers.

 John: “What room is it for?
 Is there a brand you want?
 Do you know what size you need?”

-Bob: “I have Kholers and Pfisters in stock, preference?” or “Let me show you the Kohlers I have.”
+Bob: “I have Kohler and Pfister in stock, preference?” or “Let me show you the Kohlers I have.”

 Sam: “That’s $189, I’ll go grab it for you.”

-While they’re all asking about faucets, they want the counter rep to provide a different type of assistance.
-This is common sense and intuitive to us, but it’s not to a website’s search engine.
+While they are all asking about faucets, they want the counter rep to provide a different type of assistance.
+This is common sense and intuitive to us, but it is not to a website’s site search engine.

 Imagining these were now inputs in the search bar, most websites will give Sam exactly what he wants.
 Bob is sometimes taken care of by showing filtered results based on his given criteria.
 But John is in bad shape.

 John’s experience is the real-life equivalent of the counter rep grabbing every faucet (plus pictures of out-of-stocks) and dumping them all on the counter.
-John might pick up a couple and look them over, but he’ll most likely feel overwhelmed and leave without purchasing.
+John might pick up a couple and look them over, but he will most likely feel overwhelmed and leave without purchasing.

-This is because search by default is configured just to return the best possible results given the search terms.
-They are not set up to handle “Search Intent”.
+This is because search by default is configured to return the best possible results given the search terms.
+Most implementations are not set up to handle search intent.

-John = Browse Intent: I don’t know what I’m looking for, give me some options.
+John = Browse Intent: I do not know what I am looking for, give me some options.

-Bob = Implicit Product Intent: I know the type of product I’m looking for, but not the exact one.
+Bob = Implicit Product Intent: I know the type of product I am looking for, but not the exact one.

-Sam = Explicit Product Intent: I know the exact product I’m looking for, give it to me.
+Sam = Explicit Product Intent: I know the exact product I am looking for, give it to me.

-So even though their requests or search queries are very similar, each is interacting with the website for a different reason, this is their search intent.
+So even though their requests or search queries are very similar, each is interacting with the website for a different reason.
+That is their search intent.
 The search intent then informs what they want to be shown or assisted with.

 Understanding a shopper’s search intent is critical to conversions.
-Just like an in-person counter rep, a website should know what someone is actually asking.
-Further, not returning the desired experience for Browse Intent and Implicit Product Intent directly leads to bounces and lost sales.
+Just like an in-person counter rep, a website should infer what someone is actually asking.
+Failing to return the desired experience for Browse Intent and Implicit Product Intent leads directly to bounces and lost sales.

 Empower Search is the fourth of Layer One's